 If you or a loved one were injured in a dog attack, OnderLaw, LLC is here to help you get the compensation and justice you deserve.
 We have helped clients just like you throughout the St. Louis metropolitan area obtain significant compensation for their injuries and get on the road to recovery.

 Don’t wait to get the compensation you’re owed.
-Contact OnderLaw, LLC today at (314) 963-9000 or through our online contact form to set up your free consultation.
+Contact OnderLaw, LLC today at (314) 963-9000 or complete our online contact form for your free consultation with a dedicated and compassionate St. Louis dog bite injury lawyer.